stepchowfun/typical/README.md

 *Typical* helps you [serialize](https://en.wikipedia.org/wiki/Serialization) data in a language-independent fashion.
 You define data types in a file called a *schema*, then Typical generates efficient serialization and deserialization code for various languages.
 The generated code can be used for marshalling messages between services, storing structured data on disk, etc. Typical uses a compact [binary encoding](#binary-encoding) which supports forward and backward compatibility between different versions of your schema to accommodate evolving requirements.

-The main difference between Typical and related toolchains like Protocol Buffers and Apache Thrift is that Typical has a more modern type system based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), emphasizing a safer programming style with non-nullable types and pattern matching.
+Typical can be compared to [Protocol Buffers](https://developers.google.com/protocol-buffers) and [Apache Thrift](https://thrift.apache.org/).
+The main difference between Typical and those other toolchains is that Typical has a more modern type system based on [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type), emphasizing a safer programming style with non-nullable types and pattern matching.
 You'll feel at home if you use languages that embrace this style, such as Rust and Haskell.
 Typical offers a new solution (["asymmetric" fields](#introducing-asymmetric-fields)) to the classic problem of how to safely add and remove required fields in [record types](https://en.wikipedia.org/wiki/Record_\(computer_science\)).
 Satisfyingly, the same solution also addresses the dual problem of how to safely add and remove cases in [sum types](https://en.wikipedia.org/wiki/Tagged_union) which support exhaustive pattern matching.

 In short, Typical offers two important features that are conventionally thought to be at odds:

 1. Uncompromising type safety
 2. Binary compatibility between schema versions

-**Supported languages:**
+**Supported programming languages:**

 - Rust
 - *Coming soon:* TypeScript

-## Introduction
+## Tutorial

 To understand what this is all about, let's walk through an example scenario.
 Suppose you want to build a simple API for sending emails, and you need to decide how requests and responses will be serialized for transport.
 You could use a self-describing format like JSON or XML, but you may want better type safety and performance.
 Typical has a great story to tell about those things.

-Our example scenario involves a client talking to a server, but Typical has no notion of clients or servers.
+Although our example scenario involves a client talking to a server, Typical has no notion of clients or servers.
 It only deals with serialization and deserialization.
-Other concerns like networking, encryption, and authentication are out of scope.
+Other concerns like networking, encryption, and authentication are outside Typical's purview.

-### Write a schema
+### Step 1: Write a schema

 You can start by creating a schema file called `email_api.t` (or any other name you prefer) with the relevant types for your email API: